 EMDR FOR CRPS & CHRONIC PAIN

 What is EMDR for CRPS and chronic pain?
 How can it help you with your pain and other symptoms?
-These are questions that will be answered in this blog article on EMDR.
+These are questions that will be answered in this blog article on Eye Movement Desensitisation and Reprocessing or EMDR.

 EMDR is short for Eye Movement Desensitisation and Reprocessing and is used as a psychological treatment for various conditions including CRPS and chronic pain.
 It is classed as a fairly new form of psychotherapy and it is often used as a treatment for Post Traumatic Stress Disorder (PTSD).
 There is some research available for EMDR as a treatment for CRPS or chronic pain but the treatment is treated as controversial.

 WHAT IS EMDR for CRPS & CHRONIC PAIN?

 EMDR or Eye Movemement Desensitisation Reprocessing was originally designed by a psychologist by the name of Dr Francine Shapiro and is an 8 phase treatment.
 It was during a chance observation that she saw eye movements reducing the intensity of the person’s thoughts after seeing her own stress reducing when her eyes moved side to side.
 (Anapsys website 2011)